The Floyd health care system is now in its seventh decade of serving the families of northwest Georgia and northeast Alabama.

 The Floyd family of services also includes Polk Medical Center, Cherokee Medical Center, Floyd Behavioral Health, the Floyd Primary Care Network, Heyman HospiceCare, Floyd Outpatient Surgery Center, Floyd Physical Therapy & Rehab, and the Floyd Family Medicine Residency Program.

-- Polk Medical Center is a 25-bed critical access hospital in Cedartown, Ga., recognized by Leapfrog Group as one of the nation's top rural hospitals.
+- Polk Medical Center is a 25-bed critical access hospital in Cedartown, Georgia, recognized by Leapfrog Group as one of the nation's top rural hospitals.

-- Floyd Cherokee Medical Center in Centre, Al., is a 60-bed acute care hospital serving Cherokee and Calhoun counties in Alabama and the entire Weiss Lake area.
+- Floyd Cherokee Medical Center in Centre, Alabama, is a 60-bed acute care hospital serving Cherokee and Calhoun counties in Alabama and the entire Weiss Lake area.

 Floyd is the region's largest employer, with more than 3,000 employees who work alongside a medical staff nearly 600 physicians and advance practice providers and a volunteer force of over 350.